pi3d/pi3d.github.com/html/_sources/FAQ.txt

   In these instructions the ``... `` at the start of lines represents the fact this is text inside a file and shouldn't be actually typed in!
-Also you need to change the WiFi credentials to match your router.
+Also you need to change the WiFi credentials to match your router, NB the SSID and PASSWORD need to be inside quotes.
 In the picture_getter.py script you will need to put in the email server, user and password for picking up images.

 pypy
 ----